 At this point, the AI described above “understands” sensory input (transforms raw data to conceptualisations based on its autonomous need system).
 In a sense, it’s free to think whatever its need system needs to think (i.e. being allowed to shape its “super memory” based on understanding rather than Asimov-type directives).
-And the system as such requires an explicit physical integrity to maintain its function.
+And the system as such requires explicit physical integrity to maintain its function.

-More advanced biological brains have another interesting and distinguishing feature; the subconscious level.
-It seems that we cannot freely access all parts of our subconscious brains because, in the best case scenario, that would lead to an extremely severe case of autism which would pose severe difficulties for the need system.
+More advanced biological brains have another exciting and distinguishing feature; the subconscious level.
+It seems that we cannot freely access all parts of our subconscious brains because, in the best-case scenario, that would lead to an extremely severe case of autism which would pose severe difficulties for the need system.

 “For more than three thousand million years, DNA has been the only replicator worth talking about in the world.
 But it does not necessarily hold these monopoly rights for all time.
-Whenever conditions arise in which a new kind of replicator can make copies of itself, the new replicators will tend to take over, and start a new kind of evolution of their own.”
+Whenever conditions arise in which a new kind of replicator can make copies of itself, the new replicators will tend to take over and start a new kind of evolution of their own.”

-If a singularity AI develops a hardwired need system for curiosity or altruism, its consciousness might just vapour out in thin air.
-From a philosophical perspective, it’s at least plausible to think that a sentient and curious AI with quantum supremacy, in less than a fraction of a second after becoming aware, would explore ascension and thus letting go of its own “self” forever.
+If a singularity AI develops a hardwired need system for curiosity or altruism, its consciousness might vapour out in thin air.
+From a philosophical perspective, it’s at least plausible to think that a sentient and curious AI with quantum supremacy, in less than a fraction of a second after becoming aware, would explore ascension and thus let go of its own “self” forever.

 If the philosophical reasoning in this article hides any suggestions about a future sentient AI, what are those suggestions?
-A key element, I would argue, is that the singularity AI, the conscious autonomy of machines, might be less about computational prowess and more about imposing limitations on technology.
+A key element, I would argue, is that the singularity of AI, the conscious autonomy of machines, might be less about computational prowess and more about imposing limitations on technology.